pepper5319/HowToProgram/README.md

-# HOW TO PROGRAM FOR PEOPLE WHO'VE NEVER PROGRAMMED BEFORE
+# How To Program for people who've never programmed before
-This is an incomprehensive guide for people who've never programmed on how to get started programming in any language.
-This guide is written by a monkey who can computer, so everything will be explained as simply as possible.
+This is an incomprehensive guide for people who've never programmed on how to get started programming in any language. *This guide is written by a monkey who can computer, so everything will be explained as simply as possible.*

 ## What you need to know
 The following are the concepts one should learn **in order**, as each concept builds off the previous, at minimum in order program a computer.
 One should think of these not as things one needs in order to write code in a specific language, but rather as tools one needs under their belt in order to solve problems.